RedPitaya/Documentation/quickStart/troubleshooting/troubleshooting.rst

 then it is necessary to check that your Red Pitaya is connected to your local network.

 ***********************************************************
-How to find Red Pitaya URL if it is not written on sticker.
+How to find Red Pitaya URL if it is not written on sticker?
 ***********************************************************

 Red Pitaya URL is ``rp-xxxxxx.local`` where ``xxxxxx`` must be replaced